Our Family’s Guide to Mbale, Uganda

 Wanale Ridge Mbale, Uganda

 One of the best things about Mbale is how quickly the scenery changes once you leave town.
-You’re not far from Mount Elgon or the waterfalls around Sipi Falls, and even a short Idrive brings you into greener, quieter spaces.
+You’re not far from Mount Elgon or the waterfalls around Sipi Falls, and even a short drive brings you into greener, quieter spaces.
 If you have time, it’s well worth exploring beyond town.
+If you’re planning to explore Sipi Falls, Mount Elgon, or the surrounding region, many visitors choose to stay in Mbale and take day trips from town.

 4. Experience Everyday Life (Town + Village)